Work for us

 The Writing Center is a peer-based academic success service for currently enrolled VCU students.
 Our primary focus is to help students become the strongest, most confident writers possible.
 As such, we do not edit or proofread papers, but rather take a holistic approach by discussing big picture issues such as the individual’s writing process, as well as essay structure and organization, and how students can best articulate their ideas.
 Our work with students is dialogue-based, as we strive to help them discover the benefits of having conversations about their writing before submitting it.

-About Our GA Program
+About Our Graduate Consultant Program

-- The Writing Center is an interdisciplinary space, offering support to all students from all subject areas across the university.
+- The Writing Center is an interdisciplinary space, offering support to all students from all subject areas across the university

-- Students from any VCU Master’s-level program (including MFA) are encouraged to apply.
+- Students from any VCU Master’s level program (including MFA) are encouraged to apply

 Qualifications

-- Status of current or newly admitted Master’s student at VCU for the 2025-26 academic year.
+- Status of current or newly admitted Master’s student at VCU for the 2026-27 academic year

-- A one academic year commitment is required (August 10, 2025 through May 9, 2026)
+- A one academic year commitment is preferred (August 10, 2026 through May 9, 2027)

 - Demonstrated keen interest in working with graduate and undergraduate students to develop writing skills and confidence